 - CASPA calculated cumulative GPA and science GPA of 3.0 or greater on a 4.0 scale.

 Knowledge of the PA Profession

-Five Semesters Biological Science - Required is 1 semester each anatomy, physiology (or A and P I & II) and microbiology.
-Anatomy and physiology coursework must be completed in a face to face format within 5 years of matriculation.
+- Five Semesters Biological Science - Required is 1 semester each anatomy, physiology (or A and P I & II) and microbiology.
+Anatomy and physiology coursework must be completed within 5 years of matriculation.